James Russell (baseball): Chicago Cubs

 In 2010, Russell made the Cubs Opening Day roster after giving up no runs in 11 innings of work during spring training and debuted on opening day, April 5, with two scoreless innings against the Atlanta Braves.
 He became the 97th former Texas Longhorn to make his major league debut.

 In 2010, Russell also helped extend Texas' streak of having a former player debut in the major leagues from eight consecutive seasons to nine.
 He made 20 appearances for the Cubs, going 0–1 with a 4.20 ERA before being optioned to Triple-A Iowa on June 12.
 However, after making just five appearances for Iowa, Russell was recalled by the Cubs on June 29, after Carlos Zambrano was placed on the restricted list and John Grabow went on the disabled list.
 He finished the season with a 1–1 record, a 4.96 ERA, and a 1.347 WHIP in 57 appearances for the Cubs.
 Following the season, the Chicago Tribune stated that the inclusion of Russell and three other inexperienced relievers in the Cubs' bullpen was one of the team's 10 biggest mistakes of the season.

-In 2011, Russell made 64 appearances with a 1-6 record, a 4.12 ERA, and 1.33 WHIP.
-He improved in 2012, recording a 7-1 record, 3.25 ERA, and 1.298 WHIP in 77 games.
-Russell ended 2013 having pitched in 74 games with a 1-6 record, a 3.59 ERA, and 1.215 WHIP.
+In 2011, Russell made 64 appearances with a 1–6 record, a 4.12 ERA, 43 strikeouts, and 1.33 WHIP.
+He improved in 2012, recording a 7–1 record, 3.25 ERA, 55 strikeouts, and 1.298 WHIP in 77 games.
+Russell ended 2013 having pitched in 74 games with a 1–6 record, a 3.59 ERA, 37 strikeouts, and 1.215 WHIP.